-If the ectopic pregnancy is small and has not ruptured (burst), a medication that prevents further growth of the ectopic pregnancy may be advised.
+If the pregnancy is small and has not ruptured (burst), you may be given a medicine to stop it from growing.

-Surgery may be needed, especially if the ectopic pregnancy has ruptured or if it is not in the fallopian tube.
-During the surgery, the pregnancy will be removed.
+Surgery may be needed if the pregnancy has ruptured or if it is not in the fallopian tube.
+The pregnancy will be removed.

-If the pregnancy is in the fallopian tube, the doctor may be able to repair the tube.
-In severe cases, the fallopian tube may need to be removed.
+If the pregnancy is in the fallopian tube, the doctor may be able to fix the tube.
+In severe cases, the tube may need to be removed.

 Family Doctor—American Academy of Family Physicians